AIZOME organic cotton bedding

 @aizome_textiles by @corahilts

-Who knew that when you climb into bed at night, nuzzle your head into your pillow, and wrap yourself in your duvet that those sheets could be so toxic (for us and our planet) and create so much unnecessary waste?
-We weren’t totally aware of this until we met Michel of AIZME.
+Who knew that when you climb into bed at night, nuzzle your head into your pillow, and wrap yourself in your duvet that those sheets could be so toxic (for us and our planet).
+And create so much unnecessary waste?
+We weren’t totally aware of this until we met Michel of AIZOME.

 The excess water that is used in the textile industry is sadly returned back to our planet full of toxic residual dyes and hazardous chemicals.
 “Wastewater disposal is seldom regulated, adhered to or policed, meaning big brands, and the factory owners themselves are left unaccountable.” (source) The toxicity of dyes is dangerous for garment workers, consumers, and are filling our waterways globally making clean water inaccessible for communities.
 Rivers in China are literally turning black from all the dyes…(source) AZO dyes are water-soluble, which means we can absorb them through our skin…they can cause allergic reactions, endocrine disruptors, and can even cause cancer.
 All of this is what fueled the creation of AIZOME – they knew they had to do better.

 We exist in our textiles constantly – whether that be our clothes, towels, or sheets.
 When it comes to bedding, we can spend roughly 8-10 hours wrapped up in them.
-Sleep is such a vital time for our bodies to recover, process, and prepare for the next day and the last thing we need is to be exposed to chemicals during that time.
+Sleep is such a vital time for our bodies to recover, process, and prepare for the next day.
+The last thing we need is to be exposed to chemicals during that time.

 The Story of AIZOME –